-Worse part, it’s not limited to 8 years old, it starts as early as preschool.
-Two weeks ago when we dropped my soon to be 4-year-old daughter off at school, I watched as she ran to sit with “her friends”.
-I noticed “her friend” guarded the chair, and said – “No you can’t sit here.”
-My daughter looked bewildered; she sat down anyway.
-I watched as “her friend” told the other two girls that were sitting down to get up and move to the other side.
-Away from my daughter.
-The look on my daughters face was discerning.
 Glutton for punishment, I watched as my daughter got up and followed them.
-Once again, “her friend” motioned to the other girls not to let her sit down, they all lifted their hands up and guarded the chair.
-I watched my daughter in disbelieve, as she hung her head low.
+Once again, “her friend” motioned to the other girls not to let her sit down, they all lifted their hands and guarded the chair.
+I watched my daughter in disbelieve as she hung her head low.
 She was frustrated and confused.
 There was nothing I could do, so I stood there with tears running down my face.
-I spoke to one of the teachers on my way out, and she told me she will speak to the kid.
+I spoke to one of the teachers on my way out, and she told me she would talk to the kid.
 I am not convinced; it will make a difference.

-As I drove home, sad and helpless I couldn’t help but wonder, what I could do to make sure she never experience such hurt again.
+As I drove home, sad and helpless, I couldn’t help but wonder what I could do to make sure she never experience such hurt again.
 We are currently working with my daughter on ways to deal with mean girls.
 It’s hard telling a 4-year-old just to walk away, but slowly but surely we will get there.
 These are the formative years of her life, and it should be a positive and encouraging one.
-Which is why the earlier we start to engage them, the better off we will be in the long run.
+This is why the earlier we start to engage them, the better off we will be in the long run.

 Raising a child isn’t easy.
 Even if you think you’re doing a great job, outside interaction can still mess it up.
-That’s why it’s important that we as parents work together to avoid raising a mean girl.
+That’s why it’s crucial that we, as parents work together to avoid raising a mean girl.

 - Keep lines of Communication Open – Discuss how to handle the stress of not fitting in.
 Keep an open dialogue about interacting with people.
-If it helps, you can role play different scenario and see how she handles it.
-These, believe it or not, gives you an idea what her thought process are and helps you see how she handles difference scenarios.
+If it helps, you can role-play different scenarios and see how she handles it.
+These, believe it or not, give you an idea of what her thought process is and helps you understand how she handles different scenarios.
 Everyone feels left out at some point in their life.
-As a parent, you can talk to your daughter about handling the stress of not fitting in.
+As a parent, you can talk to your daughter about managing the stress of not fitting in.
 Also, talk about the importance of staying true to yourself.
 Don’t change who you are to accommodate someone else.

-- Get Involve – Be a part of their life, ask questions, find out about their friends, their teachers, and get to know them.
-I know it could be hard to juggle a career and still have time to volunteer at school but helping out during recess or at lunch can let you see your child in their element.
-Observe and take notes, you might be surprised at what you see.
+- Get Involved – Be a part of their life, ask questions, find out about their friends, their teachers, and get to know them.
+Connect with your daughter.
+I know it could be hard to juggle a career and still have time to volunteer at school, but helping out during recess or at lunch can let you see your child in their element.
+Observe and take notes; you might be surprised at what you see.